The Four Noble Truths

 1. ImpermanenceAnicca

-Observe the constant arising and passing away of thoughts, feelings, sounds, and physical sensations.
-Notice nothing is static; this reduces clinging and expectation.
+Observe constant arising/passing of thoughts, feelings, sensations.
+Nothing is static; reduces clinging & expectation.

 2. Suffering/UnsatisfactorinessDukkha

-See how attachment to impermanent things inevitably leads to disappointment or stress when they change or disappear.
-Recognize the inherent unease in conditioned states.
+See how attachment to impermanent things leads to disappointment/stress when they change.
+Recognize inherent unease in conditioned states.

 3. Not-selfAnattā

-Investigate experiences – thoughts, body, feelings.
-Can you find a permanent, independent 'I' or 'self' controlling them?
-Notice phenomena arise and cease based on conditions, not a fixed self.
+Investigate experiences (thoughts, body, feelings).
+Find a permanent, independent 'I'?
+Notice phenomena arise/cease based on conditions, not a fixed self.

 The Seven Points of Posture